 For a 2D lattice of size $n_x \times n_y$ with PBC, each Trotter step requires \(6n_x n_y\) two-qubit gates, giving \( G = 6n_x n_y N \).
 As a 2D lattice has coordination number four and each two-qubit interaction is implemented using three two-qubit gates, the maximum number of Trotter steps is $N = D/12$.
 The combined resolution is:

-\subsubsection{Convergence of the bond dimension for MPS simulation}
+\subsection{Convergence of the bond dimension for MPS simulation}

 We perform an MPS-based simulation and use it as one of the benchmarks for our quantum simulation, as it can handle 1D systems and serves as a noiseless reference.
-Because the wavefunction is represented as a product of matrices, the dimension of these matrices, commonly referred to as the bond dimension $\chi$, largely determines the ability of the MPS to capture the entanglement of the wavefunction.
-Here, we perform a convergence test of the bond dimension for the $\langle Z_c(t) Z_c \rangle$ correlation, where $c$ refers to the central site, using bond dimensions ranging from 16 to 256 for each model in this research.
-Based on the convergence results and the residuals of each bond dimension relative to $\chi = 256$ (figure. \ref{bond_dimension}), we use $\chi = 128$ as the benchmark in this work.
+To represent the wavefunction as a product of matrices, the bond dimension, $\chi$, serves as the primary parameter controlling the capacity to capture many-body entanglement.
+Here, we perform a convergence test of the bond dimension for the RDF $G(c,c,t)$, where $c$ refers to the central site, using bond dimensions ranging from 16 to 256 for each model in this research.
+Based on the convergence results and the residuals of each bond dimension relative to $\chi = 256$ (Figure. \ref{bond_dimension}), we use $\chi = 128$ as the benchmark in this work.